Student bank accounts

 Student accounts are simply bank accounts made for those in higher education.
 They let you pay money in and out, and offer additional benefits such as an interest-free overdraft.

-The student account need-to-knows
+The seven student banking need-to-knows

 It's also worth noting that many student bank accounts offer tiered overdraft amounts, which increase with each year of study, meaning you could end up with a bigger overdraft limit after your first year, so factor this into your decision-making process.
-However, you must ask for extensions each year, even on guaranteed limits – they're not applied automatically.
+However, you must usually ask for extensions each year, even on guaranteed limits – they're not applied automatically.

 Also be wary of applying for the maximum overdraft possible just because you can.
 If you budget well you may not need it as anything other than a buffer, and the smaller your overdraft, the less likely you are to get caught in a dangerous spending spiral.